In the Blood (2014 film): Plot

-In 2002, Ava, a 14-year-old girl from Bridgeport, Connecticut, wakes up in the middle of the night and sees her drug lord father murdered by two masked intruders, before grabbing a shotgun and gunning down the two assailants.
-Twelve years later, after a rough life and recovering from drug and alcohol addiction, Ava marries the affluent Derek Grant in Arlington, the two having met while attending Narcotics Anonymous gatherings.
+In 2002, Ava, a 14-year-old girl from Bridgeport, Connecticut, wakes up in the middle of the night and sees her drug lord father murdered by intruders, before grabbing a shotgun and gunning down the two assailants.
+Twelve years later, after a rough life and recovering from drug and alcohol addiction, Ava marries the affluent Derek Grant in Arlington, the two having met while attending Narcotics Anonymous meetings.

-After the ceremony, the newlyweds fly off for their honeymoon to a Caribbean island where Derek's family owns a summer home.
-One evening, the couple befriends a young local named Manny who invites them to a nightclub, where Ava gets into a violent fight with several patrons following an encounter with local criminal Big Biz.
+The newlyweds are on honeymoon on a Caribbean island where Derek's family own a summer home.
+The couple are befriended by a young local, Manny, who invites them to a nightclub, where, following an encounter with local criminal Big Biz Ava fights with and beats up several patrons.

-The next morning, Manny invites Ava and Derek to ride "El Viudador" ("The Widowmaker") a mile-long zip-line in the rainforest.
-Once there, Ava, who's afraid of heights, declines to go down the line, but Derek does, and his harness snaps while descending, making him fall to the ground.
-Ava finds him in the forest, unconscious and severely injured, but alive.
-Unable to ride in the ambulance with her husband, she eventually reaches the hospital, where staff deny that Derek was brought in.
-After realizing that none of the island's other clinics and medical facilities has admitted her husband, Ava goes to the police to declare him missing.
-The police take her to the zip-line but the owner denies being open the day Derek fell and denies that he knows anyone involved.
-Ava starts to look on her own.
+The next morning, Manny invites them to ride "El Viudador" ("The Widowmaker") a mile-long zip-line in the rainforest.
+Once there, Ava, who's afraid of heights, declines, but when Derek does, his harness snaps and he falls to the ground.
+Ava finds him in the forest, unconscious and injured, but alive.
+Forbidden to ride in the ambulance with her husband, she eventually reaches the hospital, where staff deny that Derek was brought in.
+After finding that none of the island's other clinics or medical facilities have admitted her husband, Ava declares him missing to the local police.
+At the zip-line the owner denies being open the day that Derek fell.
+Ava starts to search on her own.
+Dereks family arrive, but do not believe her because of her past, and leave again.